jmeosbn/jmeosbn.github.com/source/_posts/2012-11-15-compiling-the-stellaris-toolchain.markdown

 Note, the Codesourcery Lite [toolchain][mentor] used here does not support the hardware FPU of the ARM [Cortex-M4F], using software floating point code instead.
 There is a [hardfloat-toolchain] builder (which I've not used yet), and ARM is maintaining a [GCC toolchain][launchpad.net] targeting embedded ARM processors, which I'll probably try building next.

+For more details, T.I. have a selection of [technical documentation][Stellaris] on their site.

 [Cortex-M4F]: http://en.wikipedia.org/wiki/ARM_Cortex-M#Cortex-M4
 [launchpad.net]: https://launchpad.net/gcc-arm-embedded/+download
 [hardfloat-toolchain]: https://github.com/prattmic/arm-cortex-m4-hardfloat-toolchain

 ## toolchain